berndpfrommer/gtsam_packaging/README.md

 ## About version numbers

-First decided what version of GTSAM you want to build.
+First decide what version of GTSAM you want to build.
 There is no wiggle room here, it has to be three numbers.
-Set up a shell variable like so:
+To avoid typing it repeatedly, set up a shell variable like so:

     gtsam_version=4.0.2